turbot/steampipe-plugin-snowflake/docs/index.md

 }
 ```

-Note: because access token have a short life; typically 1 hour, refresh token will be used to generate new access token.

 ### Configuration

 Installing the latest snowflake plugin will create a config file (~/.steampipe/config/snowflake.spc) with a single connection named snowflake: